da4all/da4all.github.io/_cards/strangers-in-the-dataset.md

   author: "Catherine D'Ignazio and Lauren Klein"
   date: "2020-03"
   license: "CC BY 4.0"
   citation: "D'Ignazio, Catherine, and Lauren Klein.
-'Unicorns, Janitors, Ninjas, Wizards, and Rock Stars.'
-Data Feminism, MIT Press, 16 Mar.
-2020, data-feminism.mitpress.mit.edu/pub/2wu7aft8#strangers-in-the-dataset.
+'Unicorns, Janitors, Ninjas, Wizards, and Rock Stars.' <i>Data Feminism</i>, MIT Press, 16 Mar.
+2020, https://data-feminism.mitpress.mit.edu/pub/2wu7aft8#strangers-in-the-dataset.
 Accessed 31 July 2024."
 ---
 The reading provides an effective complement to the articles by Christine P. Chai and Alice Macfarlane, also included in the Data Advocacy Toolkit.